 10. In the event that you have a Facebook page (doesn’t work for personal pages) you can make your trailer the timeline video so it’s the first thing people see when they visit.

-Certainly there are many more ways to distribute a book trailer.
-The authors that have the most success and yield the most book sales are those that put effort into getting their videos seen, not to mention making the videos themselves with a great deal of imagination.
+Certainly there are many more ways to distribute your book trailer.
+The authors that have the most success and yield the most book sales are those that put effort and imagination into getting their videos seen, and opting for creativity and quality when hiring a book trailer maker.